epfl-ada/ada-2020-project-milestone-p3-p3_adatada/README.md

 Does the nature of the platform and its mechanisms lead to different usage patterns ?

-Does the usage of a *work-oriented* platform differ from those of more traditional social networks ?
+What is the percentage of questions that get answered in less than an hour on StackOverflow at a given time of day and for each day of the week ?

 ## 4. Proposed dataset